El Nino/La Nina Defined and Ski Areas Favored by El Nino (as of 2024)

 When I first wrote this article on 11/21/07 the last posted value of MEI was -1.117 for SEP/OCT 2007 (also -1.1 for ASO ONI), and I expressed strong confidence that the observed La Nina condition would be in effect through the end of 2007, and some confidence that it would persist for the entire 2007-08 ski season.
 It turned out that La Nina remained strong (2007-08 was 5th highest La Nina by MEI and 3rd highest by ONI in the past 50 years) through FEB/MAR, then dissipated to near neutral by MAY/JUN for MEI and a couple months later for ONI.

 There were no material El Nino or La Nina deviations in the MEI or ONI indices from 2017-2020 aside from a mild La Nina in early 2018 and a borderline El Nino in early 2019, so I did not update the data presented here until after the moderate La Nina of 2020-21.
-That La Nina persisted for 3 seasons into early 2023 but the two indices have diverged often since summer 2002 when La Nina remained consistent by ONI while strengthening by MEI.
-The La Nina dissipated by early spring for both but as of October 2023 has swung to moderate El Nino +1.5 by ONI but only weak El Nino +0.4 by MEI.
-The 1.1 divergence is very rare, only 2% of months since 1950.
+That La Nina persisted for 3 seasons into early 2023 but the two indices diverged during 2022-23 when La Nina remained consistent by ONI while strengthening by MEI.
+The La Nina dissipated by early spring for both but the ensuing 2023-24 El Nino topped out at +2.0 by ONI but only +1.1 by MEI.
+The recent El Nino has weakened but as of MJJ 2024 the ONI is still +0.2, though the MEI is now moderate La Nina at -0.7.

 The original MEI index came to an end in OCT/NOV 2018.
-The MEI graph at the top of this page is the new MEI.v2, which dates to 1979 but is updated monthly going forward.
+The MEI graph at the top of this page is the new MEI.v2 from 1979 to JAN/FEB 2024.
 The two MEI indices are calculated differently but are 95% correlated.
 MEI.v2 is used to compare snowfall for NOV/DEC 2018 and later months.
 In recent years most meteorologists are using the ONI, so I'm doing that too as of 2023.
 Since 1950 monthly ONI is 88% correlated to monthly MEI and ski season values are 94% correlated.
 The relationship of ski area snowfall to El Nino/La Nina is essentially the same for both MEI and ONI, as illustrated in the short tables of El Nino favored areas below.
 With no material differences, I show only one longer table on my Ski Areas Favored by La Nina and Ski Areas Indifferent to El Nino/La Nina webpages.

 I had noticed anecdotally that the larger El Nino and La Nina episodes tend to break up most often during the Northern spring.
 So tested by each calendar month the correlations 1 month and 6 months into the future.
 The one month correlations are all over 90% but they are highest between July and January.
 The 6 month correlations are more revealing.
 An August or September reading of either MEI or ONI, available in early September or October, has an 80+% correlation with what we'll have during the middle of the upcoming Northern Hemisphere ski season.
 For South America this has much less predictive value, as El Nino/La Nina during their ski season has less than 20% correlation with its status 6 months prior.